vitar/3sf/src/SDLC-Framework/100-theory/110-3in3-model.md

 3SF ensures that every decision across the SDLC protects this systemic equilibrium.

+## When the Triangle Collapses

+If any relationship line weakens, the 3-in-3 system contracts — often reverting to a transactional pattern.<br/>
+For example, when the **Value** connection breaks (no client product ownership or user insight), Delivery continues but meaning is lost.<br/>
+When **Engagement** fails, trust erodes and coordination turns contractual.<br/>
+These imbalances signal a system collapse, not a team failure — recovery begins by restoring the missing relationship, not by adding more process.

 ## Summary

 The **3-in-3 Model** represents *what the system is*:<br/>